7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 13/_running_programs.md

 erl -s e1 test
 ```

-(You are not supposed to use extensions for shell script file names, e.g. run.sh, but a .sh/.bash extension will allow my editor's syntax highlighting to take effect.)
+(You are not supposed to use extensions for shell script file names, e.g. run.sh, but using a .sh/.bash extension will allow my editor's syntax highlighting to take effect.)

 Then I made it executable:
 ```